 96 (3) If any member contributes to the membership organization through individual voluntary 97 contributions by means other than payroll deduction, membership dues, or assessments as 98 provided in this subsection, the reporting requirements of subdivision (3), subsection (a) of this 99 section shall apply.
-Funds raised for political purposes must be segregated from the funds for 100 other purposes and listed in its report services, novelty items, raffle tickets or memorabilia, except that any receipt of more than \$50
+Funds raised for political purposes must be segregated from the funds for 100 other purposes and listed in its report

-(I) (k) Notwithstanding the provisions of section five of this article or of the provisions of this section to the contrary, an alternative reporting procedure may be followed by a political party committee in filing financial reports for fund-raising events if the total profit does not exceed \$5,000

-104 per year.
-A political party committee may report gross receipts for the sale of food, beverages,

-106 from an individual or organization shall be reported as a contribution.
-A political party committee

-107 using this alternative method of reporting shall report:
+101 (H) (K) Notwithstanding the provisions of section five of this article §3-8-5 of this code or of 102 the provisions of this section to the contrary, an alternative reporting procedure may be followed 103 by a political party committee in filing financial reports for fund-raising events if the total profit does 104 not exceed \$5,000 per year.
+A political party committee may report gross receipts for the sale of 105 food, beverages, services, novelty items, raffle tickets or memorabilia, except that any receipt of 106 more than \$50 from an individual or organization shall be reported as a contribution.
+A political 107 party committee using this alternative method of reporting shall report: